The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 I like to pinch the growing tips to encourage a bushier plant, though this is not absolutely necessary.

-Over the winter months, I prune them hard, and overwinter in my garage.
+Over the winter months, I prune them hard, and then they overwinter in my garage.
 I’ve had some success with a good crop from my second-year plants, but my third-year plants have not been very abundant this season.

-Fruit will start out green, and gradually turn red – or yellow, depending on the cultivar you are growing.
+Fruit will start out green and gradually turn red – or yellow, depending on the cultivar you are growing.
 They are ready to harvest when they have turned fully red, and the skin is slightly wrinkled.